Build-Deploy-Scale-with-Lisk/Lisk-Tutorials/week-two/deploying-erc20/Deploy.md

-**Follow these Instructions for Setting Up Hardhat and Foundry**
+**Follow These Instructions for Setting Up Hardhat and Foundry**

 To set up your development environment for Hardhat and Foundry, refer to our step-by-step guide:
 [Hardhat and Foundry Setup Instructions](https://github.com/Build-Deploy-Scale-with-Lisk/Lisk-Tutorials/tree/main/week-one/hardhat-and-foundry).

 ### **Important Note**
-Ensure you install OpenZeppelin contracts, as they are required for your project.
+Ensure you install OpenZeppelin contracts, as they are essential for compiling and deploying your token contracts successfully.
 Failing to do so will result in compilation errors.

 - **For Hardhat:**
   Run the following command to install OpenZeppelin contracts: